CragglesG/WebScript/README.md

 # WebScript

 Welcome to the WebScript demo!
-To get started, run `./webscript` in the terminal below (at the bottom of the screen) to enter REPL.
+To get started, run `node webscript.js` in the terminal below (at the bottom of the screen) to enter REPL.

-_Note: A large portion of this README has been removed/modified to make this demo somewhat easier to use._
+_Note: A large portion of this README has been removed/modified to make this demo somewhat easier to use.
+The usual `webscript` command also does not function normally in StackBlitz, so it has been replaced by `node webscript.js`._

 ## Command Line Usage

-You can use WebScript's REPL functionality with the `webscript` command.
-To enter REPL, simply run `webscript` alone:
+You can use WebScript's REPL functionality with the `node webscript.js` command.
+To enter REPL, simply run `node webscript.js` alone:

 ```
-webscript
+node webscript.js
 ```

 To run a WebScript file, run the following, replacing `FILE` with the desired filename:

 ```
-webscript FILE
+node webscript.js FILE
 ```

 ## Syntax